stephr3/house-search/README.md

 HTML | CSS | EmberJS
 ----- | ----- | -----
+--- | --- | Toggle new house/update house forms & map buttons
+--- | --- | Create a service/computed property to change color of map house icon when the house tile is hovered on
 --- | --- | Connect a real estate API so houses don't have to be hard-coded in

 ## Support and Contact Details